sibir007/abstract/Rust.md

 #### 9.1 Unrecoverable Errors with panic!

+##### What is unrecoverable errors?

+Unrecoverable errors are always symptoms of bugs, such as trying to access a location beyond the end of an array, and so we want to immediately stop the program.

 ##### What are alternative actions of Rust in case of panic?

 - unwinding.
 Rust walks back up the stack and cleans up the data from each function it encounters.
 The default action.
 - aborting, which ends the program without cleaning up.
 Memory that the program was using will then need to be cleaned up by the operating system

 ##### How and why switch from unwinding to aborting?